Public Services Building (Map)

 Site & Master Planning

-The planning program is working with other programs to develop plans that ensure the Pueblo’s land, as well as its investments in infrastructure, are used wisely for future development.
+The planning program works with other programs to develop plans that ensure the Pueblo’s land, as well as its investments in infrastructure, are used wisely for future development.
 Site and master plans suggest locations and layouts for buildings and infrastructure that are space-efficient, cost-effective, and welcoming and accessible to the community.

 Tools / Forms / Documents